The Emergency Food Assistance Program: Perceptions and Use

 Aside from private organizations, and EFO's (food banks) that emerged as a result of the program's implementation, advocates and benefits of the program historically include farmers and businesses within the food industry looking to reduce costs.
 Furthermore, early literature suggest that many low-income individuals preferred TEFAP to other dietary social programs due to the lack of social stigma associated with the program.

-There is limited information about TEFAP users' attitude toward the program, however, one study suggests that families with children or disabled persons value the program the most among other groups that use the program, despite being the group that uses the program the least.
+There is limited information about TEFAP users' attitude toward the program; however, one study suggests that families with children or disabled persons value the program the most among other groups that use the program, despite being the group that uses the program the least.
 Reasons for their limited use include their lack of access to transportation (disabled persons and children are unable to operate vehicles) and lack of knowledge in assembling certain foods (primarily canned goods).
-Furthermore, the study found that unemployed users are more inclined to hold negative attitudes about the program; while full-time workers, retirees, and disabled persons (people who cannot work due to disability) considered the program beneficial on account of the fact that it allowed them to expand their food budget and use excess money on other needs.
-Hence, by giving users access to free food, users were able to have left over money to spend on higher quality foods and other goods and services.
+Furthermore, the study found that unemployed users are more inclined to hold negative attitudes about the program, while full-time workers, retirees, and disabled persons (people who cannot work due to disability) considered the program beneficial because it allowed them to expand their food budget and use excess money on other needs.
+Hence, by giving users access to free food, TEFAP allowed users to have left-over money to spend on higher quality foods and other goods and services.

 Geographical factors and population density also contribute to the program's efficiency and use.
 Rural agencies often receive fewer donations under TEFAP due to the fact that they include a smaller network of volunteer support compared to urban cities.
-This suggests that there is less opportunity for low-income family's in lower-income families in rural areas comparatively to urban areas.
+This suggests that there is less opportunity for low-income families in rural areas compared to urban areas.